larsiusprime/FlashEmulator/README.md

 ## Native

-By Native we mean C/C++ or something that can painless call C/C++ libraries.
+By Native we mean C/C++ or something that can painlessly call C/C++ libraries.
 The reasons are as follows:

 - Performance
   - Part of the project spec is an actionscript VM, so it's better not to write a VM inside a VM.
 IIRC, Shumway had notable performance issues trying to write an Actionscript VM in Javascript.